 But some property owners do not equip their premises with detectors or keep them in working order.
-In other instances, carbon monoxide detectors are present but are defective or faulty and fail to detect the presence of this poisonous gas on a property.
+In other instances, carbon monoxide detectors are present but are defective and fail to detect this poisonous gas.

-If you or a loved one has been poisoned by carbon monoxide because a defective carbon monoxide detector failed to detect the gas, or if a detector was not installed in your building, you have rights.
+If you or a loved one has been poisoned by carbon monoxide because a defective carbon monoxide detector failed to detect the gas, or if there was an improperly installed detector in your building, you have rights.

-Call Wyatt Law Firm at 210-340-5550 for a free consultation.
-Let us help you pursue the compensation to which you are rightfully entitled.
+Call Wyatt Law Firm at (210) 340-5550 for a free consultation.
+Let our carbon monoxide poisoning lawyers help you pursue the compensation to which you are rightfully entitled.
 We represent people throughout Texas and the nation from our offices in San Antonio.